Duet3D/wiki-content/User_manual/RepRapFirmware/Migration_RRF2_to_RRF3.md

 If you don't specify a CAN address then RRF assumes that you are referring to a pin on the maon board.

 Occasionally a pin may be used in two different modes.
 Currently this applies donly to the `temp0` pin of the TOOL1LC board, which can use two dfferent types of analog-to-digital converter.
-The secondary mode can be selected by prefixing the pni name with `*`.
+The secondary mode can be selected by prefixing the pin name with `*`.

 Example: